mrigankvashist/SDE-prep/README.md

 - ###  Print Kpc
 1. You are given a string str.
 The string str will contains numbers only, where each number stands for a key pressed on a mobile phone.
 2. The following list is the key to characters map 0 -> .; 1 -> abc 2 -> def 3 -> ghi 4 -> jkl 5 -> mno 6 -> pqrs 7 -> tu 8 -> vwx 9 -> yz 3.
 Complete the body of printKPC function - without changing signature - to print the list of all words that could be produced by the keys in str.
 Use sample input and output to take idea about output.

+# Day 21
+- ### Print Stair Paths
+1. You are given a number n representing number of stairs in a staircase.
+2. You are standing at the bottom of staircase.
+You are allowed to climb 1 step, 2 steps or 3 steps in one move.
+3. Complete the body of printStairPaths function - without changing signature - to print the list of all paths that can be used to climb the staircase up.
+Use sample input and output to take idea about output.

+- ### Print Maze Paths
+1. You are given a number n and a number m representing number of rows and columns in a maze.
+2. You are standing in the top-left corner and have to reach the bottom-right corner.
+Only two moves are allowed 'h' (1-step horizontal) and 'v' (1-step vertical).
+3. Complete the body of pri tMazePath function - without changing signature - to print the list of all paths that can be used to move from top-left to bottom-right.

+- ### Print Maze Paths With Jumps
+1. You are given a number n and a number m representing number of rows and columns in a maze.
+2. You are standing in the top-left corner and have to reach the bottom-right corner.
+3. In a single move you are allowed to jump 1 or more steps horizontally (as h1, h2, .. ), or 1 or more steps vertically (as v1, v2, ..) or 1 or more steps diagonally (as d1, d2, ..).
+4. Complete the body of printMazePath function - without changing signature - to print the list of all paths that can be used to move from top-left to bottom-right.
+Use sample input and output to take idea about output.

+- ### Print Permutations
+1. You are given a string str.
+2. Complete the body of printPermutations function - without changing signature - to calculate and print all permutations of str.
+Use sample input and output to take idea about permutations.

+- ### Print Encodings
+1. You are given a string str of digits. (will never start with a 0)
+2. You are required to encode the str as per following rules 1 -> a
+    2 -> b
+    3 -> c
+    ..
+    25 -> y
+    26 -> z
+3. Complete the body of printEncodings function - without changing signature - to calculate and print all encodings of str.
+Use the input-output below to get more understanding on what is required 123 -> abc, aw, lc
+993 -> iic
+013 -> Invalid input.
+A string starting with 0 will not be passed.
+103 -> jc
+303 -> No output possible.
+But such a string maybe passed.
+In this case print nothing.